-Included in other (expense) income, net in the current year and prior year were the following items (thousands of dollars):
+Included in other income (expense), net in the current year and prior year were the following items (thousands of dollars):

-Years Ended
+i

-June e 27, 2021 June 28, 2020
+July 3, 2022 June 27, 2021

-Foreign currency transaction (loss) gain \$ (2,445) \$ 1,982
+Foreign currency transaction gain (loss) \$ 237 \$ (2,445)

-Rabbi Trust gain (loss) 865 (2)
+Rabbi Trust Assets (loss) gain (304) 865

-Unrealized gain (loss) on Mexican peso forward contracts 723 (480)
+Unrealized gain on Mexican peso forward contracts 384 723

-Realized gain (loss) on Mexican peso forward contracts 164 (418)
+Realized gain on Mexican peso forward contracts, net 361 164

-Pension and postretirement plans cost (483) (469)
+Pension and postretirement plans cost (488) (483)

-Other 11 1,055
+Other 233 11

-\$ (1,165) \$ 1,668
+\$ 423 \$ (1,165)

 - Foreign currency transaction gains and losses resulted from activity associated with foreign denominated assets held by our Mexican subsidiaries. - The Rabbi Trust assets fund our amended and restated supplemental executive retirement plan.
-The investments held in the Trust are considered trading securities. - We entered into the Mexican peso currency forward contracts during fiscal 2021 and 2020 to minimize earnings volatility resulting from changes in exchange rates affecting the U.S. dollar cost of our Mexican operations.
-Unrealized gains and losses on the peso forward contracts recognized as a result of mark-to-market adjustments as of June 27, 2021 may or may not be realized in future periods, depending on actual Mexican peso to U.S. dollar exchange rates experienced during the balance of the contract period. - Pension and postretirement plan costs include the components of net periodic benefit cost other than the service cost component. - During fiscal 2020, other miscellaneous income net includes \$450,000 of favorable valued added tax adjustments realized by our Mexican entities and \$434,000 of experience gains from asset returns related to the termination of our Qualified Pension Plan as discussed under Retirement Plans and Postretirement Costs within our Notes to Financial Statements under Item 8 of this report on Form 10-K.
+The investments held in the Trust are considered trading securities. - We entered into the Mexican peso currency forward contracts during fiscal 2022 and 2021 to minimize earnings volatility resulting from changes in exchange rates affecting the U.S. dollar cost of our Mexican operations.
+Unrealized gains and losses on the peso forward contracts recognized as a result of mark-to-market adjustments as of July 3, 2022 may or may not be realized in future periods, depending on actual Mexican peso to U.S. dollar exchange rates experienced during the balance of the contract period. - Pension and postretirement plan costs include net periodic benefit cost other than the service cost component.